Agamya-Samuel/shuats-quiz-app/PRD-Product-Requrement-Document.md

 	- [ ] basic user info [name, email, mobile, school name, address, roll number]
 	- [ ] mcq questions to gather interests and skill of the user in order to make a proper profile of the user for later analysis
 - [ ] email notification for user registration confirmation
-- [ ] dashboard page to view registered users
+- [ ] admin dashboard page to view registered users
 - [ ] login page, [on non-quiz day], that shows data/time schedule for exam